July 15, 2026

 Practical examples and scenarios

-Depreciation can be tricky, so here are three scenarios that show how it works in practice.
+Depreciation can be tricky.
+These three scenarios show how it works in practice.

 Example 1: Retail